Human Resources & Payroll

 A firm understanding of China’s laws and regulations related to human resources and payroll management is essential for foreign investors in China.
 This also applies to local managers and HR professionals who may need to explain complex points of China’s labor policies to employees.

-By Chet Scheltema
+Op-Ed by Chet Scheltema

 Negotiated settlement is often required to sever the employment of a senior manager with minimal disruption and expense.
 This is nowhere more true than in China, where private dispute resolution is strongly favored.

-For foreigner managers accustomed to dispute resolution processes in the West, where establishing fault and faultless behavior is seen as paramount, especially where fraud or bad faith exists, a greater emphasis in China on making concessions and paying severance to an opportunistic employee may be a bitter pill to swallow.
+For foreigner managers accustomed to dispute resolution processes in the West, where establishing fault and faultless behavior is seen as paramount, especially where fraud or bad faith exists, a greater emphasis in China on making concessions and paying severance, even to an opportunistic employee may be a bitter pill to swallow.
 Yet, it may be the most practical recourse.

 By Alexander Chipman Koty